xx00a/Group6/use_cases/use_case_country_report.md

 There are only a finite number of countries globally; therefore, the database will contain a limited number of records for analysis.

 It is known that the report will contain the following fields: *Country Code, Name, Continent, Region, Population, Capital*.
-It is also assumed that the ***[city]*** table includes a foreign key to the capital city for reporting purposes.
+The  ***City*** table includes a foreign key to the capital city for reporting purposes.

 ### Success End Condition